-Geographical diversity: with 25 countries, Muscats du Monde® is the strongest Muscats wine concentration ever realized.
+With 25 countries, Muscats du Monde is the strongest Muscats wine concentration ever realized.
 It is thus the most significant and legitimate qualitative confrontation for the distinction of best Muscats of the world.
 All of the Muscat-producing regions in France were well represented: Alsace, Corsica, Languedoc-Roussillon and the Rhône Valley.

-Other well-represented countries included Spain, Italy, Portugal and even such faraway countries as South Africa, Australia and Brazil.
-The participation of countries such as Bulgaria and Roumania was also notable.
+Other well-represented countries included Spain, Italy, Portugal and even such faraway countries as South Africa, Australia, Brazil and Chile.
+The participation of countries such as Bulgaria, Greece and Roumania was also notable.

 An international Award list of very high-level of quality

-A very high-level of international quality for the 2017 award list: 25 countries in competition and seven on the Top 10 ranking of the best Muscats 2017.
+A very high-level of international quality for the 2018 award list: 23 countries in competition and nine on the Top 10 ranking of the best Muscats 2018.

 Diversity of Sensorial Expression